Evan-Coleman/Navius/workspace_migration/examples/integration/plugin-system/README.md

 This will start the example application with all plugins loaded.
 The application will:

-1. Initialize all plugins in dependency order
+1. Initialize all built-in plugins
+2. Discover and load dynamic plugins
-2. Start the HTTP API
+3. Start the HTTP API
-3. Run until terminated with Ctrl+C
+4. Run until terminated with Ctrl+C
-4. Gracefully shut down all plugins in reverse dependency order
+5. Gracefully shut down all plugins in reverse dependency order

 ## Testing